This blog post was updated on September 28, 2022.

 Essential Add-Ons for Families

 Kids require more gear than adults, and you can’t always count on your hotel or lodging to provide them.
-Call ahead of time and arrange a crib or bed.
-Most often, they also have sheets or blankets, but be sure to ask.
+So call ahead of time and arrange a crib or bed.
+Most often, they also have sheets or blankets, but be sure to ask just in case.

 Here are some things you’ll need to pack if you have babies or toddlers in tow: